Bill DeMott: Professional wrestling career

-Early career (1988–1995)
+Early career (1988–1996)

-DeMott was trained by Johnny Rodz in his New York City wrestling school beginning in 1988.
+DeMott was trained by Johnny Rodz in Rodz's New York City wrestling school beginning in 1988.
 From there he began working at small independent promotions using the name Big Sweet Williams.
 In 1992 DeMott began wrestling for the Americas Wrestling Federation and started using the name Crash the Terminator.
-Under this name he found some success, first capturing the AWF World Heavyweight Title from Steve Strong in Puerto Rico, before moving on to the Japanese promotion W*ING and winning their World Tag Team Championship with Mr. Pogo.
+Under this name he found partial success, first capturing the AWF World Heavyweight Title from Steve Strong in Puerto Rico, before moving on to the Japanese promotion W*ING and winning the World Tag Team Championship with Mr. Pogo.
 In 1993, while competing in W*ING, DeMott won a 16-man tournament to be crowned their World Heavyweight Champion.

 On February 21, 1994 DeMott received a tryout match with the World Wrestling Federation at a Monday Night Raw taping at Poughkeepsie, NY.
-He also had matches over the next two days at taping for WWF Superstars of Wrestling and Wrestling Challenge.
+He competed in two other matches at a two day taping for WWF Superstars of Wrestling and Wrestling Challenge.
 He then went to Pennsylvania Championship Wrestling, where he won the latter promotion's World Heavyweight Championship upon winning a battle royal in 1995.

-Extreme Championship Wrestling (1993–1994)
+Eastern Championship Wrestling (1993–1994)

-He wrestled for Extreme Championship Wrestling for a short time under his "Crash the Terminator" name.
+He wrestled for Eastern Championship Wrestling for a short time under his "Crash the Terminator" name.
 At Ultimate Jeopardy in March 1994 he defeated the Pitbull.
 His final ECW appearance came on May 13, 1994, in a TV victory against AJ Powers, which aired on June 7.

 World Championship Wrestling (1995–2001)

-Dungeon of Doom; First Family (1995–2000)
+Dungeon of Doom (1995–1998)

 In 1995, DeMott was signed to a World Championship Wrestling (WCW) contract at the behest of Kevin Sullivan who had been impressed by him.
 He debuted in dark matches as The Man of Question and The Laughing Man, a strange gimmick that saw him wearing a singlet covered in question marks and laughing frequently.
 He made his television debut as a member of The Dungeon of Doom as "The Laughing Man" Hugh Morrus (a pun on the word humorous) on the November 18, 1995 episode of WCW Saturday Night in a vignette inside the Dungeon, where Kevin Sullivan told his (kayfabe) father, The Master, that he was giving him something he never had: laughter, and that he was giving him "the man from the Isle of Nowhere."